syships/php-express/README.md

 # php-express
 This is a personal plugin for study.
-It is strongly recomended thant you not use it.
+It is strongly recomended thant you DO NOT use it.
 This plugin is unstable.
 ======================
 It is the express plugin for php